• Skip to primary navigation

 Diced, cooked apples and sauerkraut placed on top of cooked pork on a plate.

-What's a good substitute for beer in this recipe?
+What's a good substitute for beer?

 Can I use any cut of pork?